 True Blue

 Blue is a way to remember God.
-Also, speaking of his vision of heaven Ezekiel said “Above the vault over their heads was what looked like a throne of lapis lazuli, and high above on the throne was a figure like that of a man.”
-Ezekiel 1:26.
+Speaking of his vision of heaven Ezekiel said “Above the vault over their heads was what looked like a throne of lapis lazuli, and high above on the throne was a figure like that of a man” (Ezekiel 1:26).
 Lapis lazuli is the same word used to describe blue stone that was under God’s feet when God told Moses he would give him commandments made of stone.
-Blue stone is at the foundation of God’s throne and the commandment of stone show the foundation of God’s government which is rooted in love for others.
-So the color blue was supposed to remind people to be true to God and show our support of God’s government which is based in kindness which would be very helpful.
+Blue stone is at the foundation of God’s throne, and the commandments of stone show the foundation of God’s government, which is rooted in love for others.
+So the color blue was supposed to remind people to be true to God and show our support of God’s government, which is based in kindness.

-Can you imagine being tempted to lose your temper with your neighbor but while looking at him you see a blue cord on his garment which reminds you of your commitment to follow God’s law of love?
-Can you imagine being tempted to gossip with someone who doesn’t have blue on him or know God’s law of love and remembering you do so you should be a good example instead acting the same way yourself and being impatient with other’s faults?
+Can you imagine being tempted to lose your temper with your neighbor, but -- while looking at them -- you see a blue cord on their garment, which reminds you of your commitment to follow God’s law of love?
+Can you imagine being tempted to gossip with someone -- who doesn’t have blue on them or doesn't know God’s law of love -- and then remembering you should be a good example and be patient with others' faults?
 Wouldn’t life be wonderful if we all looked at and treated each other with God’s law of love in mind?

-Today we may associate blue with all sorts of Jewish stuff including worship, clothing, tableware, and more to show patriotism and support for Israel and love for fellow Jews which is a great, but as great as the tradition of using blue is it is more important to know what blue really means.
-We should to associate being Jewish with following God.
+Today we may associate blue with all sorts of Jewish stuff including worship, clothing, tableware, and more to show patriotism and support for Israel and love for fellow Jews.
+This is great, but as great as the tradition of using blue is, it is more important to know what blue really means.
+We should associate being Jewish with following God.
 Our true identity is found in our relationship with him.
 God’s law is true and blue for me and you (even if you are not a Jew).

 Related Articles